 As a Beginner, What Other Supplies Do I Need for Sublimation Crafts?

-In addition to the sublimation dyes, sublimation blanks and heat source, there are a few helpful items that will make the sublimation craft process easier:
+In addition to the sublimation dyes, sublimation blanks and heat source, there are a few helpful supplies that will make the sublimation craft process easier:

 - Heat resistant gloves